llogaricasas/ServerController/README.md

 # ServerController

 ## Overview
-ServerController is a C# project designed to manage HTTP requests and local server ports.
+ServerController is a C# project designed to manage HTTPS requests and local server ports.
 It provides functionality to handle web requests efficiently and control server settings.

 ## Features
-- HTTP request handling
+- HTTPS request handling
 - Local server port management
 - Lightweight and efficient